BingQuanChua/DataScienceApps/README.md

 ## :one: Simple Stock Price App

-A simple web app that shows a company's stock.
+A simple web app that shows a stock price of multiple multinational companies.
 Retrieve stock stock data directly from Yahoo Finance.

 Towards Data Science article on [How to Get Stock Data Using Python](https://towardsdatascience.com/how-to-get-stock-data-using-python-c0de1df17e75) (using `yfinance`)